THE Miracle FIeld Speaks To Everyone

 In 2015, ACCESS Fit, then G.A.M.E.S, was developed as a collaboration with UNCW’s Recreation Therapy program and began thanks to the generosity of the Cape Fear Memorial Foundation.
 This program embodies the mission of ACCESS of Wilmington to build community and eliminate barriers to health and wellness through adapted group fitness classes.

-In 2016, Project SOAR was developed through collaboration with UNCW and the generosity of the US Department of Veterans Affairs to provide veterans living with disabilities the opportunity to participate in adapted sport and recreation like archery, kayaking, scuba diving, surfing, and so much more!
+In 2016, Project SOAR was developed through collaboration with UNCW and the generosity of the US Department of Veterans Affairs to provide veterans with service connected illness or injury the opportunity to participate in adapted sport and recreation like Archery, Kayaking, Scuba Diving, Surfing, and so much more!
 In 2018, Project SOAR offered over 100 hours of adapted sport and recreation.
 The program saw significant growth in participation and partnership including the Warrior Transition Battalion at Fort Bragg and the USO of Jacksonville.